tvdboom/ATOM/docs_sources/user_guide/data_cleaning.md

 ## Standard data cleaning

-There are many data cleaning steps that are useful to perform on any dataset before modelling.
+There are many data cleaning steps that are useful to perform on any dataset before modeling.
 These are general rules that apply almost on every use-case and every task.
 The [Cleaner][] class is a convenient tool to apply such steps.
 It can be accessed from atom through the [clean][atomclassifier-clean] method.
 Use the class' parameters to